eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     target_link_libraries(HelloworldPublisher HelloWorldData_lib CycloneDDS::ddsc)
     target_link_libraries(HelloworldSubscriber HelloWorldData_lib CycloneDDS::ddsc)

-To build a Cyclone based application you need to link your business code
+To build a Cyclone-based application you need to link your business code
 with:

 -  The ``ddsc`` library that contains the DDS API the application needs.